 New Sec.
-39. (a) On or before July 1, 2022, the secretary of revenue shall adopt rules and regulations to administer the Kansas medical marijuana regulation program and implement and enforce the provisions of the Kansas medical marijuana regulation act.
+42. (a) On or before July 1, 2022, the secretary of revenue shall, after consulting with the medical marijuana advisory committee, adopt rules and regulations to administer the Kansas medical marijuana regulation program and implement and enforce the provisions of the Kansas medical marijuana regulation act.
 Such rules and regulations shall: